The "Tough Standards" Movement

 however, seems to be widely accepted by school board officials, and in

 political circles; among both democratic and republican leaders.
+This lead students to use writing services such as Essay Writing Service.

 The Business Coalition for